 2. The Terms set out the basis on which we provide legal services to you and form the basis of our agreement with you in relation to each instruction.
 Any changes need to be agreed in writing.

-3. You will have a partner at Simpson Dowsett Meggitt who is responsible for your work.
+3. You will have a partner at Sinclair Dowsett Meggitt who is responsible for your work.
 The responsible partner is your primary contact.

 4. Some or all of the work may be performed by other lawyers and legal assistants.
 In this way we can provide the appropriate expertise in an efficient, cost effective and timely manner.

 5. To ensure we understand your instructions and requirements we ask that you:

 6. Please keep us updated with all your current contact details so that we can contact you as required.

 7. It is important that the scope of our work is clear and agreed between us at the outset.
 If this changes during the transaction this will affect any estimates or quotes that we have given.

 8. You should promptly discuss with the responsible partner any questions you have about the scope of our work and notify us in writing if you wish to change the scope of our work.

 9. Our advice is solely for your benefit and may not be relied upon by any one else unless we give our consent in writing.

 10. The opinions we give about the outcome of any legal matters are expressions of our best professional judgement.
 They are not guarantees.
 Our opinions are limited by a number of factors including, the accuracy and completeness of the information provided by you, and our knowledge of the facts.
 Also, they are based on the state of the law at the time they are given.

 11. Our advice will frequently be given in reliance on information provided by you or agencies such as public registry offices.
 We do not accept responsibility for any errors or omissions in that information or in our advice given as a result of those errors or omissions.

 12. Our advice to you is not to be disclosed, referred to or used for any purpose other than for which it is sought and may not be made public or published.